 Since 1905, the humanities at Cornell have had their home in Goldwin Smith Hall.
-But today many departments are facing a severe shortage of workspaces and classrooms.
-So for the first time in over 100 years, a new humanities building will be built at Cornell.
+But many departments were facing a severe shortage of workspaces and classrooms.
+So for the first time in over 100 years, a new humanities building has opened its doors on Cornell's Arts Quad.

-Located between Goldwin Smith Hall and East Avenue, the new building's central atrium will serve as a major crossroads for students and faculty from all over campus.
-The new, environmentally-friendly building will be a dominant presence on East Avenue, the main north-south connector for undergraduate students on campus.
+Located between Goldwin Smith Hall and East Avenue, the new building's central atrium serves as a major crossroads for students and faculty from all over campus.
+The new, environmentally-friendly building is a dominant presence on East Avenue, the main north-south connector for undergraduate students on campus.

 Frequently Asked Questions

 Q: Why is the building design so modern?

 Accepted historic preservation guidelines mandate that new work be differentiated from old.
 As a United Nations memo details, "contemporary architecture and preservation of the historic urban landscape should avoid all forms of pseudo-historical design, as they constitute a denial of both the historical and the contemporary alike.
 One historical view should not supplant others, as history must remain readable, while continuity of culture through quality interventions is the ultimate goal."